Health Care Department Operations Manual

 • The PIC shall notify the CME, the CNE, prescriber, and nursing staff in patient care areas where medication may have been administered or distributed to patients.

 • Most medications stored in an ADDS were dispensed dose-by-dose and would have already been fully consumed.
-For affected unit-of-use medications, the PIC shall notify the Chief CME, the CNE, prescriber, and nursing staff in patient care areas where medication may have been administered or distributed to patients.
+For affected unit-of-use medications, the PIC shall notify the CME, the CNE, prescriber, and nursing staff in patient care areas where medication may have been administered or distributed to patients.

 • The pharmacy shall coordinate with Nursing for retrieval and replacement of all medications affected by the recall.